jruels/ansible-windows-best/labs/setup-ansible/index.md

 ## Log into the control node

-Perform the following steps in the RPD session to Windows Target 1
+Perform the following steps in the RPD session to the Windows Host

 1. Launch PuTTY
 1. Load Default settings
-1. Paste ip address (provided by instructor)
+1. Paste IP address (provided by instructor)
 1. Click Open
 1. Click Yes to accept the cert